smart-lty/nano-PEARL/README.md

   - When the alignment is good, the draft model could generate draft tokens without being interrupted by the target model.
   - When the alignment is poor, the target model could prevent the draft model from generating trash draft tokens.
 - 🤖 **Auto-Set Hyper-parameters**: Automatically configure optimal parameters for your hardware setup.
+- ⚙️ **Dynamic TP Size**: We support loading draft / target model with non-2-power TP size (3,6,7).
+To the best of our knowledge, we are **the first one** implementing this feature for LLM inference!
+> ⚠️ Currently, this is an experimental feature.We implement dynamic TP by padding the parameters, which introduces additional computation and decrease the overall throughput.
 - 🚀 **High Performance**: Built on CUDA Graphs and tensor parallelism for maximum throughput.
 - 💾 **Memory Efficient**: Prefix KV caching reduces memory usage while maintaining performance.